 Legal firearms include centerfire rifles and handguns that are not fully automatic, using only hard-cast solid lead, soft point, hollow point, tumble-on-impact, or other expanding bullets and any gauge shotgun using only slugs.

 Legal archery equipment includes longbows, recurve bows, compound bows, and crossbows.
 No bow, crossbow, or arrow may have any electronic device attached that controls the flight of the arrow.
-Devices that may be attached to a bow or arrow shall include lighted pin, dot, or holographic sights; illuminated nocks; rangefinders; film or video cameras; radiofrequency location devices; and draw-lock devices.
+Devices that may be attached to a bow or arrow shall include lighted pin, dot, or holographic sights; illuminated nocks; rangefinders; film or video cameras; radio-frequency location devices; and draw-lock devices.
 Arrows used for hunting big game must be equipped with broadhead points that when fully expanded cannot pass through a ring 3/4-inch in diameter.
 Non-broadhead arrows may be possessed while hunting but may not be used to take big game.
 Devices capable of dispensing chemicals may not be used.

 Lures, decoys, and non-electric calls may be used while hunting big game.
 Hunters may use blinds and stands.
-Rangefinding devices and optical scopes or sights that project no visible light toward the target and do not electronically amplify visible or infrared light may be used.
+Rangefinding devices and optical scopes or sights that project no visible light towards the target are legal.
 Horses and mules shall not be used for herding or driving big game.
-Firearm report-suppression devices may be used with proper permits.
+Firearm-equipped air guns may be possessed during the firearm season and used to take big game.
 Handguns may be possessed during all big game seasons.
 However, only handguns specified as legal equipment for firearms or muzzleloader seasons may be used for big game hunting.
-Ethical hunters select equipment most effective for their capabilities, the game they hunt, and the style of hunting they prefer.
+Ethical hunters select equipment most effective for their capabilities, the game hunted, and the style of hunting they prefer.
 Hunters should consider muzzle velocity, kinetic energy, bullet type, recoil, and accuracy when selecting equipment that is adequate for the game hunted.

 Kansas is known for its private land hunting, but it also has some great public land and WIHA land to hunt.
 You can find the complete online map for all WIHA hunting land in Kansas at https://ksoutdoors.com/KDWP-Info/Locations/Hunting-Fishing-Atlas/Hunting-Atlas.